 In 1976, Dr. Linus Pauling brought vitamin C into the limelight by reporting on the results of his cancer research.
-In the study he conducted with Ewan Cameron, 100terminally ill cancer patients received 10 grams of vitamin C a day.
-As Dr. Passwater reports in The Antioxidants, these patients lived more than four times longer than the 1,000 control subjects who did not receive vitamin C. Only three of these1,000 patients survived for more than a year, while 16 of the 100 patients taking vitamin C lived a year or longer.60 the data, the researchers found that "the ascorbate-supplemented patients had a median overall survival time (343 days) almost double that of the controls (180 days)."61
+In the study he conducted with Ewan Cameron, 100 terminally ill cancer patients received 10 grams of vitamin C a day.
+As Dr. Passwater reports in The Antioxidants, these patients lived more than four times longer than the 1,000 control subjects who did not receive vitamin C. Only three of these 1,000 patients survived for more than a year, while 16 of the

+100 patients taking vitamin C lived a year or longer.60

 More recently, E. Cameron reported similar results from a study he conducted in Alexandria, Scotland, between 1978 and 1982.
-In this case he created a database to record various details about every cancer patient who attended 3 hospitals in Scotland during the four-year period.
+In this case, he created a data base to record various details about every cancer patient who attended 3 hospitals in Scotland during the four-year period.